abishekmuthian/memory-hammer/README.md

 Click the above image for a video demo.

 ### Why
 To solve Anki review accumulation by making the cards available for review when its due using always-on display system.
+By extension addressing [Human Memory, lack of thereof](https://needgap.com/problems/41-human-memory-lack-of-thereof-psychology-neuroscience).

 ### How
 Using e-paper display attached to a raspberry pi and memory-hammer software.